-As well as working closely with Morgan Sindall, the project will be delivered in conjunction with independent not-for-profit organisation, Grown in Britain, and Cotswolds-based forestry company, Nicholsons.
+As well as working closely with Morgan Sindall, the project was delivered in conjunction with independent not-for-profit organisation, Grown in Britain, and Cotswolds-based forestry company, Nicholsons.

-This project represents the first woodlands to be planted under the Forest Canopy Foundation (FCF) – a not-for-profit collaboration of private sector forestry companies who have joined forces to demonstrate technical rigour and quality in woodland creation.
+This project represents the first woodlands that have been planted under the Forest Canopy Foundation (FCF) – a not-for-profit collaboration of private sector forestry companies who have joined forces to demonstrate technical rigour and quality in woodland creation.

 The woodlands will capture over 22,000 tonnes of CO2 over the next 25 years, also includes the creation of a forest school, wildflower meadows, open spaces and more than 15km of linked public footpaths.